Yellow Grass: Fungi Part 2

 • Ensure Proper Drainage

-• Morning Irrigation ONLY
+• Morning Irrigation ONLY (ideally between 2 am – 10 am)

-• Irrigate As Needed Only (once established)
+• Irrigate Only As Needed (once established)

 • Avoid Frequent, Shallow Waterings

-• Remove Excess Thatch, Leaves, and Debris.
+• Remove Excess Thatch, Leaves, and Debris

 • Mow Regularly

-• Avoid Over-Fertilizing.
+• Avoid Over or Under-Fertilizing

 • Aerate Yearly

-• Avoid high-nitrogen fertilizers during drought & excessive heat.
+• Avoid high-nitrogen fertilizers during drought & excessive heat

 • Clean Mowing Equipment with Bleach Solution